 Select the Right Solutions

 When it comes to AppSec, you need a combination of solutions to ensure that you’re securing your applications at every stage – that’s right, there’s still no silver bullet in security.
 In the Forrester Consulting study, the organizations interviewed used the Veracode Platform to build stringent security controls and integrate application security testing into their CI/CD pipeline.
-In addition to using Veracode Static Analysis and Veracode Dynamic Analysis, these organizations shifted security left using Veracode Greenlight and Veracode Software Composition Analysis to identify issues at inception in the SDLC.
+In addition to using Veracode Static Analysis and Veracode Dynamic Analysis, these organizations shifted security left using Veracode Static Analysis IDE Scan and Veracode Software Composition Analysis to identify issues at inception in the SDLC.

 As a result, they found that developers were introducing fewer flaws to their code and that the flaws they did find took less time to resolve because we are able to offer contextual remediation advice for those security flaws.
 Since security flaws were caught earlier in the SDLC, the organization saw a 90 percent reduction in time required to resolve these flaws.
 Resolutions which previously took 2.5 hours on average were reduced to 15 minutes.

 With MTTR included in your overall metrics, it’s important that your application security solutions are designed for speed AND a low false positive rate.
 This means that security and development teams will spend less time sorting through results to find actual vulnerabilities, and spend more time fixing what matters so that they can move on to other projects.